DanteB918/Dev-Env/README.md

 This will make the scripts executable.

-To install all the needed packages simply run the .install.sh command like so,
+To install all the needed packages simply run the install.sh command like so,
 ```
 ./install.sh
 ```